Common Questions about Utility Billing

 Who can I contact for questions not answered here?

-Utility Billing, a division of the Finance department, handles billing and billing services.
+Utility Billing handles billing and billing services.
 All other issues, like discolored water, main breaks, low water pressure, impervious surface calculations, etc. will be addressed by one of the following:

 - For more information regarding Public Utilities Administration, Water Plant, Wastewater Treatment Plants, Reuse, Constructions, Sewer Maintenance, Water Distribution, Meters and Warehouse, visit Public Utilities.